67P/kredits-contracts/README.md

     or
     $ npm run deploy:dao

-KreditsKit address is load from `lib/addresses/KreditsKit.json` or can be configured through the `KREDITS_KIT` environment variable.
+KreditsKit address is loaded from `lib/addresses/KreditsKit.json` or can be configured through the `KREDITS_KIT` environment variable.

 ### deploy-apps.sh